What Are Post-Baccalaureate Programs? A Complete Guide

 11. What Is the Point of a Post-Baccalaureate Program?

-Post-baccalaureate programs are a great option to bolster your application before applying to med school.
+These programs are a great option to bolster your application before applying to med school.
 If you want to improve your GPA, gain relevant experiences, or prepare for the MCAT, post-bacc programs can help you reach your goals.

 Consider your circumstances and reflect on your medical school readiness.
 Do you see gaps in your application?
 Are there areas that need improvement?
 Have you completed all requirements?
 These questions will help you determine whether a post-bacc program is right for you.